 All members of Southern University at New Orleans have the right to work and study in an environment free of discrimination, including freedom from sexual harassment, sexual misconduct, dating violence, domestic violence, stalking, and other sexually inappropriate behavior.
-This policy intends to foster responsible behavior in a working and academic environment free from discrimination and harassment.
-Thus, Southern University at New Orleans strongly disapproves of and forbids the sexual harassment of employees or students.
-It will not tolerate sexual assault, sexual misconduct, dating violence, domestic violence, stalking, and other sexually inappropriate behavior.
+The intent of this policy is to foster responsible behavior in a working and academic environment free from discrimination and harassment.
+Thus, Southern University at New Orleans strongly disapproves of and forbids the sexual harassment of employees or students, and will not tolerate sexual assault, sexual misconduct, dating violence, domestic violence, stalking, and other sexually inappropriate behavior.